 Under this alternative, the Army would retain the State-owned land for a short duration, such as a 10-year lease.
 This alternative would not meet the Proposed Action purpose of securing the long-term military use of the State-owned land to meet USARHAW's ongoing training and operational requirements.
 Per 10 U.S.C.
 Section 2852, Military Construction Projects: Waiver of Certain Restrictions, the DoD must hold long-term (i.e., at least 25 years) federal interest in a property to make improvements or undertake modernization efforts (not currently planned and would require separate, future NEPA and HEPA analysis, as applicable).
-The Army must have at least a 25-year lease to permit permanent construction.
 Therefore, this alternative does not meet screening criteria 1, 2, and 3 and only partially meets screening criterion 5 (see Table 2-2) and is not carried forth for detailed analysis.